rodgzilla/teaching/deep_nlp/deep_nlp.md

 Let's now see how to define and train a neural network using PyTorch.
 There is still a few tools missing to understand the whole process that we will get to study in the following courses.
-The complete runable code for the example described in this section is available [here](src/basic_neural_network_example.py) with a lot of commentaries.
+The complete runnable code for the example described in this section is available [here](src/basic_neural_network_example.py) with a lot of commentaries.